Dr Xiangming Zhou

 - Postgraduate Certificate in Higher Education, University of Greenwich, March 2009

 - Doctor of Philosophy in Civil Engineering, The Hong Kong University of Science and Technology, Hong Kong, December 2004

 - Master of Engineering in Structural Engineering (2.5 years research degree equivalent to MPhil + MSc), Tongji University, Shanghai, China, July 2000

 - Bachelor of Engineering in Civil & Structural Engineering, Tongji University, Shanghai, China, July 1997

-Chair of Board of Studies, Division of Civil Engineering
+Chair of Board of Studies, Department of Civil & Environmental Engineering

 Newest selected publications

 Gong, C., Zhou, X., Ji, L., Dai, W., Lu, L. and Cheng, X. (2018) 'Effects of Limestone Powders on Pore Structure and Physiological Characteristics of Planting Concrete with Sulfoaluminate Cement'.
 Construction and Building Materials. pp. 314 - 320.
 ISSN: 0950-0618

 Earij, A., Alfano, G., Cashell, K. and Zhou, X. (2017) 'Nonlinear three–dimensional finite–element modelling of reinforced–concrete beams: Computational challenges and experimental validation'.
 Engineering Failure Analysis, 82. pp. 92 - 115.
 ISSN: 1350-6307 Open Access Link

 Dong, W., Yuan, W., Zhou, X. and Wang, F. (2017) 'The Fracture Mechanism of Circular/elliptical Concrete Rings under Restrained Shrinkage and Drying from Top and Bottom Surfaces'.
 Engineering Fracture Mechanics.
 ISSN: 0013-7944 Open Access Link